altomator/Gallica_dataviz/README.md

 # Gallica_dataviz
 Datavisualisation of Gallica's digital collections

-Thses scripts perform an analysis of the Gallica collection to its components:
+Theses scripts perform an analysis of the Gallica collection relatively to its components:
-- Bnf Colelction
--
+- BnF's collection
+- BnF's digitisation partners (their documents are integrated into the Gallica repository)
-and various criteria:
+- harvested partners (their documents are not integrated, only referenced by their bibliographic record) and various criteria:
-- OCR
+- ocerized/not ocerized
-- collection types
+- collection types (monography, manuscript, etc.)
+- publication date (century)
+- date of on-line publication

 ## Histogram by century